Aliases for CCR5 Gene

 GeneCards Summary for CCR5 Gene

-CCR5 (Chemokine (C-C Motif) Receptor 5 (Gene/Pseudogene)) is a Protein Coding gene.
-Diseases associated with CCR5 include susceptibility/resistance to hiv infection and west nile virus.
-Among its related pathways are Signaling by GPCR and Infectious disease.
+CCR5 (C-C Motif Chemokine Receptor 5 (Gene/Pseudogene)) is a Protein Coding gene.
+Diseases associated with CCR5 include west nile virus and diabetes mellitus, insulin-dependent, 22.
+Among its related pathways are Signaling by GPCR and HIV Life Cycle.
 GO annotations related to this gene include G-protein coupled receptor activity and phosphatidylinositol phospholipase C activity.
-An important paralog of this gene is CCR7.
+An important paralog of this gene is CCR9.

 UniProtKB/Swiss-Prot for CCR5 Gene